markolofsen/django-cfg/docs/guides/troubleshooting.md

     {
       question: 'How do I debug configuration issues in Django-CFG?',
       answer: 'Use built-in debug commands: "python manage.py show_config --debug" to display configuration, "python manage.py validate_config --verbose" to validate settings, and "python manage.py check_settings" to check Django settings.'
+    },
+    {
+      question: 'How do I find where RuntimeWarning about database access is coming from?',
+      answer: 'Enable debug_warnings in your config (debug_warnings = True) or set DJANGO_CFG_DEBUG_WARNINGS=1.
+This shows full stack traceback for warnings, helping you identify exactly which file and line is causing the warning.'
     }
   ]}
 />